endojs/hardenedjs.org/src/content/docs/blog/ses-1.6.0.md

   the initial, intrinsic `compartment.globalThis.Compartment`.
   The default compartment for `record` descriptors is child compartment.

+  Because you can otherwise only refer to a compartment with a reference to that compartment, `source` and `namespace` descriptors that refer back to their own compartment, instead of the default parent compartment, are not expressible in the `modules` option and must move to a hook like `moduleMapHook`, `importHook`, or `importNowHook`.

   ```js
   // before:
   const compartment = new Compartment(